 Mobile robotics has the potential to be the next technological frontier in flexible robotics.
-Increased implementation of mobile robots by end users in agricultural, medical and defense sectors to harness their flexibility has driven the mobile robotics market.
+Increased implementation of mobile robots by end users in the agricultural, medical, and defense sectors to harness their flexibility has driven the mobile robotics market.
 Mobile robots serve as an ideal platform to perform repetitive tasks efficiently, thereby enabling workers to focus on higher-value tasks, which helps in increasing overall operational efficiency.
-Commercialization of the concept of automated cars owing to technological advancements in robotics is expected to favorably impact mobile robotics market over the next six years.
+Commercialization of the concept of automated cars owing to technological advancements in robotics is expected to favorably impact the market over the next six years.

 Mobile robots are used in industrial as well as service applications.
 Typical industrial applications include warehousing & distribution, painting & depainting, and coating & dispensing.
 Service applications are bifurcated into professional and personal applications.
 Professional applications comprise military & defense, mining, medical, agricultural, forest harvesting, and logistics.
 Personal applications consist of domestic tasks such as entertainment, cleaning, and maintenance.
 The demand for domestic robots such as lawn movers and vacuum cleaners used in personal service applications has been propelled by the availability of open source software development platforms and decreasing prices of sensors and cameras.
 Integration of mobile robots with mobile technologies and smart appliances is expected to augment the sales of personal service mobile robots.

-Asia Pacific dominated the mobile robotics market in 2013 and is expected to witness high growth over the forecast period owing to strong demand for UAVs in Australia, Japan, China, India, and South Korea.
-Increased use in agricultural, medical and industrial applications is expected to drive the regional mobile robotics market.
+Asia Pacific dominated the market in 2013 and is expected to witness high growth over the forecast period owing to strong demand for UAVs in Australia, Japan, China, India, and South Korea.
+Increased use in agricultural, medical, and industrial applications is expected to drive the regional market.
 Domestic robots for maintenance and cleaning are commonly used in countries such as the U.S., Japan, Germany, and France.
 The U.S. is expected to dominate R&D spending on UAV technology over the next decade.

 Leading mobile robotics players have focused on developing robots capable of sustaining and performing in challenging environments.
-For instance, Adept has developed a self-navigating Autonomous Indoor Vehicle (AIV) called 'Lynx,' capable of dynamically moving material in challenging environments such as confined passageways and densely populated indoor settings.
+For instance, Adept has developed a self-navigating Autonomous Indoor Vehicle (AIV) called 'Lynx' (one of the significant developments in autonomous mobile robotics market), capable of dynamically moving material in challenging environments such as confined passageways and densely populated indoor settings.
 Mobile robotics companies have been working on developing mobile-based applications for controlling unmanned vehicles. iRobot Corp. developed an Android-based app called uPoint Multi-Robot Control (MRC) system, for standardizing the control of unmanned vehicles and simplifying operations such as driving, manipulation, and inspection, allowing operators to concentrate on the mission at hand.